chenchenzi/chenzixu/content/resources/3asr/sr3.md

 It is surprising that mainstream forced aligner tools such as MFA, WebMAUS, CLARIN, FAVE, P2FA, and Charsiu have not yet had any pre-trained models of Cantonese (Yue Chinese), native to approximately 82.4 million speakers (Wikipedia), at the time of this blog (2 Oct 2023).
 Hence, in this chapter I demonstrate how to train acoustic models of Hong Kong Cantonese from scratch using a classic HMM-GMM model through [Kaldi](https://kaldi-asr.org/doc/about.html), a state-of-the-art ASR toolkit.

-This tutorial is built on Eleanor Chodroff's excellent [tutorial](https://eleanorchodroff.com/tutorial/kaldi/index.html) on Kaldi and the Kaldi [official guide](https://kaldi-asr.org/doc/kaldi_for_dummies.html), with enriched implementation details.
+This tutorial is built on Eleanor Chodroff's awesome [tutorial](https://eleanorchodroff.com/tutorial/kaldi/index.html) on Kaldi and the Kaldi [official guide](https://kaldi-asr.org/doc/kaldi_for_dummies.html), with enriched implementation details.
 A dozen of Python snippets were created to prepare the datasets and acquire the forced alignment outputs in the TextGrid format.
 For more details on the explanations of certain steps, please refer to their tutorials.

 All the Python scripts will be available on my Github {{< icon name="github" pack="fab" >}} [to be updated].
 Feel free to click on the menu on the right to jump to a specific section.

+> The **Montreal Forced Aligner (MFA)** is built upon Kaldi ASR and provides much straightforward commands for model training and forced alignment.
+This Kaldi tutorial manifests the inner workings of MFA.
+For the theory of statistical speech recognition and the MFA approach, check out my [slides](https://chenzixu.rbind.io/slides/asr/asr_talk#/title-slide).

 <br>